dabeaz/curio/docs/reference.rst

 .. asyncfunction:: unix_server(path, client_connected_task, *, backlog=100, ssl=None)

-   Creates a Unix domain server on a given path. *client_connected_task* is a coroutine to execute on each connection. *backlog* is the argument given to the :py:meth:`socket.socket.listen` method.  *ssl* is an optional
+   Runs a Unix domain server on a given path. *client_connected_task* is a coroutine to execute on each connection. *backlog* is the argument given to the :py:meth:`socket.socket.listen` method.  *ssl* is an optional